pimbrouwers/Falco/README.md

 ## Authentication

 ASP.NET Core has amazing built-in support for authentication.
 Review the [docs][13] for specific implementation details.
-Falco optionally (`open Falco.Auth`) includes some authentication utilities.
+Falco includes some authentication utilities.

 > To use the authentication helpers, ensure the service has been registered (`AddAuthentication()`) with the `IServiceCollection` and activated (`UseAuthentication()`) using the `IApplicationBuilder`.